{{ summaryTitle }}

 Accountable

-The role that owns the final result and serves as the escalation point.
+The role that owns the final result and decision path.

 Consulted